KAY Hay

 Victoria the Great,

-Goddess of a bygone era,
+Goddess of a bygone empire,

-Once seized Zeus' scepter
+Once seized Zeus’s scepter

-And ensnared a soul, sharper than Winston;
+And ensnared a soul sharper than Winston.

-The sovereign of her chivalry,
+Sovereign of her chivalry,

 Enthroned upon the magic of history,

-To fill the vastness of her throne.
+She filled the vastness of her own legend.

-"Her majesty is frozen in the narrow sky of the city," he mused.
+"Her majesty is frozen in the narrow sky of the city," he once mused.
+I used to sit beneath the queen’s monument, that cold bastion of imperial memory, and whisper the same old question to the air.

-"What might happen to us?"
+What might happen to us?

-"He scared the hell out of me."
+He scared the hell out of me.

 “I dare to say,” he murmured, “let’s reserve a place for you in the Genocide Museum.”